kartheekgottipati/ctdemo/README.md

 Address has the following fields

-address - wallet address transaction_count - transactions associated with a wallet address final_balance - final balance of the wallet after the most recent transaction last_successfull_sync - last time the sync was successfull sync_status - status of the sync.
-Helps to avoid queuing the same address for syncing when 1 sync is already in progress or scheduled.
+address - wallet address transaction_count - transactions associated with a wallet address final_balance - final balance of the wallet after the most recent transaction.

 address + user combined is considered unique in the Account model

-Ensuring the scheduling to be more fine tuned takes some effort.

 Transaction table has the following fields Hash: Transaction hash which is a unique string of characters Inputs: transaction inputs // stored as json due to lack of time.
 Should be parsed and stored in a cleaner way Out: transaction outputs // stored as json due to lack of time.
 Should be parsed and stored in a cleaner way fee: fee paid for executing the transaction date: date and time at which the transaction is executed